- You Are Here » Leadership

 Maha Ragab was born in Cairo, Egypt.
 She graduated from a private French school in Heliopolis and finished her Bachelor’s degree in Biochemistry.
 She moved to United States to join her husband Medhat and they lived in Illinois, Texas and California.
 Maha focused on raising her two children, Omar and Rhonda, and was heavily active in their School’s PTA (Parent Teacher Association) and after school activities.
 She also volunteered her time with various charities and her local Mosque.
 Maha is in the board of GHBIC (Greater Huntington Beach Interfaith Council) and OCICE (Orange County Interfaith Coalition for the Environment) and is an active member of STEP (Sisters Together Envisioning Peace).

-At Large: Stephen Einstein
+Member at Large: Rabbi Stephen J. Einstein

-At Large: Pattie Mercado
+Member at Large: Pattie Mercado

-At Large: Reverend James Pike
+Member at Large: Reverend James Pike

 James Pike moved to Orange County with his wife and four kids in 2018, becoming pastor of Lutheran Church of the Resurrection in Huntington Beach.
 In addition to serving with the Greater Huntington Beach Interfaith Council, Pike volunteers with several non-profits.
 Pike also spent over a decade performing live comedy in Los Angeles and now teaches comedic improvisation at the Academy for the Performing Arts (APA) at Huntington Beach High School.